-The ligament that gives stability to the inner knee.
+- Medial collateral ligament (MCL) ligament reconstruction- the ligament that gives stability to the inner knee.
 The medial collateral ligament (MCL) is located on the inner side of the knee.

 What happens during a knee ligament reconstruction?

-Rehabilitation after knee ligament reconstruction surgery abroad
+Rehabilitation after knee surgery abroad

-During rehabilitation in private clinic abroad you will be encouraged to start moving your feet and ankles immediately after surgery.
+During rehabilitation in a private clinic abroad, you will be encouraged to start moving your feet and ankles immediately after surgery.
 Some surgeons use a continuous passive motion device, which raises and slowly moves your leg while you are in bed.
 It is common to begin physical therapy the day of or one day after surgery, while you are still in the hospital.

-Because of the limited mobility, it may be difficult for a few weeks to resume your normal daily activities.
+Because of limited mobility, it may be difficult for a few weeks to resume your normal daily activities.
 You should not drive until your doctor tells you to.
 Other activity restrictions could apply.
 Full recovery from the surgery and rehabilitation can take several months.

 - Costs of total knee ligament repair surgery – ligament repair surgery abroad can often be found at a fraction of the price in the UK (between £1500 – £3500).

-- Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons, well educated medical staff newest medical equipment.
-In situations when you are paying for service, you are expecting high level orthopaedic surgeon and that is what private medical clinics abroad do offer.
-And who would not want to be treated by same doctor who have operated on sport stars.
+- Specialised services – private clinics abroad tend to offer specialised orthopaedic surgeons, well-educated medical staff newest medical equipment.
+In situations when you are paying for service, you are expecting a high-level orthopaedic surgeon and that is what private medical clinics abroad do offer.
+And who would not want to be treated by the same doctor who has operated on professional athletes?